bveldhuyzen/bolus-sim/README.md

 - $DEVICE1 - Testing (demo operational)
 - $DEVICE2 - Testing (demo operational)
 - $DEVICE3 - Testing (demo operational (might be scrapped))
+- $DEVICE4 - Testing (demo operational)

-- $DEVICE4 - Testing (demo pending)
+- $DEVICE5 - Testing (demo pending)
-- $DEVICE5 - Bolus calculator specifications in the user guide are either incomplete or incorrect

 - $DEVICE6 - Bolus calculator specifications in the user guide are either incomplete or incorrect

 - $DEVICE7 - Bolus calculator specifications in the user guide are either incomplete or incorrect
 - $DEVICE8 - Bolus calculator specifications in the user guide are either incomplete or incorrect
 - $DEVICE9 - Bolus calculator specifications in the user guide are either incomplete or incorrect

 - $DEVICE10 - Bolus calculator specifications in the user guide are either incomplete or incorrect

+- $DEVICE11 - Bolus calculator specifications in the user guide are either incomplete or incorrect

 #
 Please mind that with this simulator come no guarantees.
 Validation before use is highly recommended.